An algorithmic framework for synthetic cost-aware decision making in molecular design: Results

 \subsection{Optimizing over large candidate sets}

 The third case highlights SPARROW's ability to optimize routes for candidate sets with hundreds of molecules.
-The candidate set was defined as the set of 300 alectinib analogs proposed by a reaction rule-based generative model \cite{button_automated_2019}.
-Candidates were ranked from 1 to 17 based on their similarity to the reference molecule alectinib, and we rescaled the rewards according to $\reward=(17-\text{rank})/16$.
-A candidate set proposed by a reaction-based generative model is predisposed to be highly synthesizable, so we expected that ASKCOS should be able to identify routes to most.
-Using an expansion time of 60 seconds, ASKCOS identified routes to 215 of the 300 candidates; differences in reaction template and starting material definitions account for the difference of 85.
+This candidate set was defined as 300 alectinib analogs proposed by a reaction rule-based generative model from \citet{button_automated_2019}.
+Candidates were ranked from 1 to 17 based on their similarity to alectinib, and rewards were set according to $\reward=(17-\text{rank})/16$.
+A candidate set generated by a reaction-based model is predisposed to be highly synthesizable, so we expected ASKCOS to identify routes to most.
+ASKCOS identified at least one route to 215 of the 300 candidates with an expansion time of 60s; differences in reaction template and starting material definitions account for the difference of 85.

+One set of synthetic routes proposed by SPARROW is depicted in Figure \ref{fig:case-3b}.
+Consistent with the results of previous case studies, SPARROW identifies overlapping reactions steps and starting materials.
+The two longest of the proposed synthetic routes, presumed to be the most expensive to perform, produce molecules with high rewards.

+For this example of planning a design cycle from a starting pool of 300 candidate molecules, the total runtime of the SPARROW workflow was approximately 13 hours.
+Approximately 5 hours of retrosynthesis planning, 4 hours of searching for buyability and cost, and 4 hours of condition recommendation and scoring contributed to this computation cost.
+The optimization problem itself can generally be solved within seconds using PuLP \cite{dunning_pulp_2011} with the open source coin-or branch and cut solver \cite{forrest_coin-orcbc_2023}.
+Exceptions to the speed of PuLP include some edge cases where weighting factor sets span varying orders of magnitude (e.g., $\boldsymbol{\lambda} = [20, 0.1, 0.1]$) and require minutes or hours.
+This observation aligns with prior findings for a route selection task \cite{gao_direct_2021} and may be caused by numerical instability stemming from arithmetic operations on numbers of different orders of magnitude \cite{klotz_practical_2013, klotz_identification_2014}.
+Such cases may benefit from decomposition schemes \cite{benders_partitioning_1962}.

+Steps preceding the linear optimization---retrosynthetic planning, buyability search, condition recommendation, and reaction scoring---currently contribute most to the time demand of SPARROW.
+Applying SPARROW to larger candidate sets of thousands or more compounds will be supported by faster retrosynthetic tree search algorithms and faster evaluation of proposed reactions.
+Improvements in the speed of these steps will facilitate future investigation into the scaling of SPARROW's linear optimization problem to larger candidate sets.

-\newgeometry{top=1cm,bottom=1.5cm, left=1.5cm, right=1.5cm}
+\newgeometry{top=0.5cm,bottom=1.5cm, left=1.5cm, right=1.5cm}

 \restoregeometry